joelchan/inst126-intro-programming-notes/4_Conditionals.md

 ### Chained conditionals

-Sometimes you have more than two choices of paths (branches).
+Sometimes you have more than two *mutually exclusive* choices of paths (branches).
 In that case you need an elif.

 The difference from the basic conditional is something like this: